|

 Sheriff

-losers if this is the guy the voters put into office.
+of total losers if this is the guy the voters put into office.
 He didn’t

 want to do a damn thing and labeled something "not my job" more